 This course provides a study of atomic theory, direct current (DC), properties of conductors and insulators, direct current characteristics or series, parallel, and series parallel circuits.
 Inductors and capacitors are introduced and their effects on DC circuits are examined.
 Students are prepared to analyze complex DC circuits, solve for unknown circuits variables and to use basic electronic test equipment.
-This course also provides hands-on laboratory exercises to analyze, construct, test, and troubleshoot direct current circuits.
+This course also provides hands-on laboratory exercises to analyze, construct, test, and roubleshoot direct current circuits.
 Use of scientific calculator and operation of common test equipment used to analyze and troubleshoot DC and prove theories taught during classroom instruction are emphasized.
-This is a CORE course.
+CORE